insidewhy/munamuna/readme.md

 - `returns` can be used to mock function or constructor return values without creating a `vi.fn`.
 - `returnsSpy` works the same but creates a spy function (e.g. `vi.fn`)
-- `spy` can be used to access a spy created by `automock` and it will create the spy if none exists.
+- `spy` can be used to access a spy created by `munamuna` and it will create the spy if none exists.

 There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that may never be needed.
 These must be tracked by `vitest` and reset on every call to `vi.clearAllMocks`.
 Again it's possible to work around this, at the cost of more code.
-`vitest-automock` creates spies on demand whenever `returnsSpy` is used.
+`munamuna` creates spies on demand whenever `returnsSpy` is used.

 ## Tutorial